Influence of NaI background and mass on testing the DAMA modulation: Sensitivity methodology

 \section{Sensitivity methodology}

 In general, an experiment will be sensitive to a DM modulating signal if the signature modulation is observable over the detectors background.
-In this case, the apparent modulation of the background signal due to statistical fluctuations is more problematic than the background rate itself, as analysis of the modulation signature typically involves the subtraction of the constant signal component.
-As such, to assess the sensitivity of a detector, these fluctuations should be modelled over its lifetime, and fit to a cosine function to find the probability of this masking or mimicking the DM signal. \\ Assuming that in some energy bin of width $\Delta E$ over a time period of $\Delta T$, the observed background rate is given by $R_b$ (in units of cpd/kg/keV), these background statistical fluctuations can be modelled by sampling from a Poisson distribution centred on
+In this case, the apparent modulation of the background signal due to statistical fluctuations is more problematic than the background rate itself, as this can interfere with the fitting of a modulation component.
+As such, to assess the sensitivity of a detector, these fluctuations should be modelled over its live time, and fit to a cosine function to find the probability of this masking or mimicking the DM signal. \\ Assuming that in some energy bin of width $\Delta E$ over a time bin period of $\Delta T$ (we assume 30 days unless otherwise stated), and a background rate given by $R_b$ (in units of cpd/kg/keV), these background statistical fluctuations can be modelled by sampling from a Poisson distribution centred on

-where $M_E$ is the mass of the detector in question.
+where $M_E$ is the mass of the detector in question, and $\epsilon$ its efficiency.
 The signal plus background (s + b) modulation can be modelled in a similar way, sampling instead from

 where $R_0$ and $R_m$ are the constant and modulating signal events observed in a given energy bin.
 Generating this for every live bin period of detector operation, the total observed rate is then fit to $R(t)=R_c+R_f\cos{\omega t}$ in order to separate the constant ($R_c$) and fluctuating ($R_f$) components.
 A non-zero modulation can be seen in both the background only and signal plus background cases - see, for example, Figs. \ref{fig:sample_back_fluctuation} and \ref{fig:sample_sigback_fluctuation}, where a 50 kg detector running for 3 years observes a signal compatible with $R_f=23.3 \pm 18.8$ counts per month for background only, and $R_f=83.8 \pm 24.5$ counts per month for signal plus background.
-Note also that in both cases, the observed signal is incompatible with zero modulation.